pavarnos/cleveryellowbox/share/readme.txt

 To change the wifi password using the web portal:
 - Go to https://cleveryellowbox:8443
-- Accept the security warnging for the self signed certificate
+- Accept the security warning for the self signed certificate
 - Log in
-- Settings (cog igon bottom right)
+- Settings (cog icon bottom right)
 - Wireless Networks
 - Set the new password and Save
 - Wait 60 seconds